AlchemyOptions/docs/fields/repeater.md

 The fields themselves are added just like any other fields in the `options` part with one exception - the type of the field should be in the following format: `repeater:signatureID`.

+Since the [Sections](sections.md) field is primarily for aesthetic grouping, it cannot be used within the Repeater.

 Enough talking, let's see some code :)

 ## Example configuration